sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/passing-parameters-to-workflows.rst

 Fire Insights runs the spark jobs with ``spark-submit``.
 It takes in the workflow JSON as a parameter.
 There are multiple ways to pass extra parameters to the workflow.
 If the same parameter is specified multiple times, the order of precedence in which they are applied is as shown below:

-  * Through Workflow Parameters passed during the workflow execution.
+  * Through Workflow Parameters passed during Workflow execution.
-  * By specifying the parameters in the Workflow Editor.
+  * By specifying the Parameters in the Workflow Editor.
-  * Through a Specify Parameter Processor in the workflow.
+  * Through a Specify Parameters Processor in the Workflow.
-  * A node creating a variable during the execution time.
+  * A Processor creating a Variable during Execution Time.

 By specifying the Parameters in the Workflow Editor
 ---------------------------------------------------